ConacBreslin/Face-your-fears/README.md

 ## Changes over course of development
 Initially the site did not have a means of displaying the correct answer when a player answered incorrectly but following feedback from players it was decided to include this.
 ## Known Bugs
+No errors displaying on console during use and no known bugs identified to date.
 ## Deployment
 ### The project was deployed to GitHub Pages in the following way.
 1. By logging in to the [GitHub Repository](https://github.com/).